berops/claudie/docs/config/config.md

 Config is a datastructure which holds all of the data for a Claudie microservices.
 It is saved in the database and is passed from service to service.

 ## Config
-Config holds data for a single manifest.
-Config is datastructure which is saved into the database
+Config holds data for a single manifest

   | Name | Type | Description |
   |------|------|-------------|